-Although Danny Peary remains my favorite film critic, there are many other excellent reviewers out there, and the internet has made it easier than ever to read their work.
-Below I list some of my favorite reviewers and/or movie review websites, and explain why I think they’re worth checking out.
+Although Danny Peary remains my favorite film critic (click here to read updates on a new documentary specifically about him — and here I am being interviewed!), there are many other excellent reviewers out there, and the internet has made it easier than ever to read their work.
+Below I list some of my favorite reviewers, review websites, and film-centric blogs, and explain why I think they’re worth checking out.

 General Review Websites

 The following websites provide reviews for a wide range of movies.
-Each has its own unique pros (and sometimes cons), which I’ve tried to elucidate.
+Each has its own unique strengths, which I’ve tried to elucidate.

 All Movie Guide Reviews

-This meta-website has short reviews of nearly every movie ever made — definitely a find for film fanatics.
+This meta-website offers concise synopses and/or reviews of nearly every movie ever made, as well as excellent career-overviews of directors and actors — definitely a find for film fanatics.

 Bright Lights Film Journal